|

 After the live album Here Come the Noise Makers (2000),

-Hornsby reinvented himself with Big Swing Face (RCA, 2002), a collection
+Hornsby reinvented himself as an electronica auteur on Big Swing Face (RCA, 2002), a collection

-of songs that he "designed" and arranged, but hardly plays at all.
+of songs that he "designed" and arranged, but hardly played at all.
 The sound

 (Sticks and Stones, This Too Shall Pass).